Lstsk/optimize/README.md

-# optimize volume of a popcorn box
+# Optimize volume of a popcorn box
 ## For calculus, made just for fun using flask